netmodules/NetModules.Settings.LocalSettings/README.md

 When you load modules using [ModuleHost.Modules.LoadModules();](https://github.com/netmodules/NetModules/tree/main?tab=readme-ov-file#creating-and-loading-a-module-host), NetModules.Settings.LocalSettings will be loaded and ready to serve settings to other modules.

-When you load modules using [ModuleHost.Modules.LoadModules();](https://github.com/netmodules/NetModules/tree/main?tab=readme-ov-file#creating-and-loading-a-module-host), NetModules.Settings.LocalSettings will be loaded and ready to serve settings to other modules.

 ## Quick Examples

 ### Create a Default Settings File